Syncano/parse2syncano/README.rst

 ----------------------

-1. This tool currently does not support checking if some object is already present in the Syncano instance, so if sync is run twice the end results is that data is doubled.
-To avoid such cases, simply remove your instance in the Syncano dashboard;
+1. This tool currently does not support checking if some object is already present in the Syncano instance, so if sync is run twice the end results is that data is duplicated.
+To avoid such cases, simply remove your instance in using Syncano dashboard;

 2. The process can be quite slow - it's because of the throttling on both sides: Parse and Syncano on free accounts (which is the bottom boundary for scripts);